codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+Remember, the best angle to approach a problem from is the "try" angle.

 ## Daily Trivia

-In computing, what does LAN stand for?
+What does AD stand for in relation to Windows Operating Systems?
- 1. Light Access Node
+ 1. Automated Database
- 2. Local Area Network
+ 2. Active Department
- 3. Long Antenna Node
+ 3. Active Directory
- 4. Land Address Navigation
+ 4. Alternative Drive

 <details>
   <summary>Answer</summary>
-  Local Area Network
+  Active Directory
 </details>